Nagomi Visit is featured in November’s Swiss International Air Lines inflight magazine as one of “ten reasons to visit Tokyo.”

 A big arigato to those involved in making this happen!
 We truly hope more people get to know why we started this organization and continue to run it.

-Being yourself is the most important at a Nagomi Visit.
+Being yourself is key at a Nagomi Visit.
 The host has already read about you through the request you sent, and excited to meet you so there is actually nothing to worry about.
-Just figure out how to get to your host’s place which is something your host can definitely help with, or the Nagomi Visit team, and make sure to get there on time and be hungry.
+Just figure out how to get to your host’s place using Google Maps, or your hosts can definitely help.
+Make sure to get there on time and be hungry.

 However, since this may be your first time going to a Japanese home, you might be a little bit nervous being out of your element so here are a few tips to prepare yourself for your big day.

-1. Email your host before the Nagomi Visit
+1. Contact your host before the Nagomi Visit

 When preparing an emergency contact

 Inform yourself of free wifi services available all across Japan.
 Buy a sim card for your phone in case there is no wifi available nearby.
 You can also rent phones or wifi routers at the airport.
-Make sure you provide the host with an emergency contact number that goes directly to you and not your travel agent.
+Make sure you provide the host with an emergency contact number or messaging app account that goes directly to you and not your travel agent.